ruanrf/webscraper-folha/README.md

 # webscrapper-folha
+* Python web scraper, part of a Natural Language Processing (NLP) project, consisting of a linguistic study between two corporas.
+Both corporas were built with articles scrapped from "Folha de São Paulo", ranging 1 month around the opening and with 20 years of difference between each corpora.
-* Simple and personal python web scraper built as an evaluation method for "ILC - Introdução à Linduagem Computacional" (Introduction to Computational Linguistics) class at UFABC - Universidade Federal do ABC.
+* The project was developed as part of the evaluation method for "ILC - Introdução à Linguagem Computacional" (Introduction to Computational Linguistics), at UFABC - Universidade Federal do ABC.

 * The scraper was built to make a robust corpus for further textual analysis.
 It is built and tested to be used under a very specific set of conditions, and only works at folha.com.br, as the needs for the project.